pclubiitk/pclub.in/2019-07-30-introlecturey19.md

 from slack announcements directly.

 ## Life@IITK
 Programming Club worked extremely hard this summer to design your life @ IITK.
 We've brought together the various factes that will span your wonderful journey through 4 years.
+You'll find your personal academic schedule, can subscribe to Gymkhana events, gloat over your PORs, feel hungry with the mess menus of all halls, not get lost with the Map and plan your year with a customizable callendar.

 ## Terminal
-What is going to be the useful part is to learn how to use the Linux terminal.
+A vital skill for any wanna-be programmer.

 Try opening Terminal (sometimes known as Command Line) from the top-left menus.
 You should find it in the 'System' applications.

-You'd see a _hacking-waala-box_.

-The computer systems running today all run over such a thing.
-The graphics are mostly a farce, and a terminal is the one running things (Yes, really), and running the graphics as well.
-You can do everything you can do on a graphical system using this terminal (except of course the things requiring visual manipulation).
+All the computer systems running today run over a terminal.
+You can do everything possible on a graphical system using this terminal (except of course the things requiring visual manipulation).

-Mind it, some operating systems like Ubuntu might have a shortcut for this, you can open it using `Ctrl+Alt+T`, but *not* in the CC machines.
+Some operating systems like Ubuntu might have a shortcut for this, you can open it using `Ctrl+Alt+T`, but *not* in the CC machines.

 This is where you should learn to do all stuff related to programming, since this gives you *unfathomable* power.